nodejs/next-10/VALUES_AND_PRIORITIZAION.md

  - Addressing security vulnerabilities in a responsible manner

 ### Node.js maintainer experience
-We value ensuring that Node.js maintainers are productive and enjoy maintaining Node.js and related components.
+We value the productivity and happiness of Node.js' maintainers.
 Some key elements of this include:
 - Approachability of the codebase
 - Good internal documentation and guides
 - Low-friction policies and processes